Causapin-PaulaSuezane/EduQuiz/README.md

 # EduQuiz
-EduQuiz is a Java Console Application featuring interactive quizzes designed to reinforce knowledge and understanding on educational topics.
+📝EduQuiz is a Java Console Application featuring interactive quizzes designed to reinforce knowledge and understanding on educational topics.